 Whiplash occurs when the neck is forcefully sent back and forth, resulting in severe neck pain, headaches, and stiffness.
 It often occurs due to a rear-end car accident.
 However, it can also arise in a motorcycle crash, a sports accident, or another situation involving trauma to the neck.
 In most cases, accident victims suffering from whiplash recover in a few months.
 They may need pain medication or physical therapy.
-However, in some cases, an accident victim suffers long-term chronic pain.
-The Los Angeles injury attorneys at Sharifi Firm can help you seek compensation for whiplash caused by someone else’s negligence or wrongdoing.Pursuing Damages for Whiplash after an Accident
+However, in some cases, an accident victim suffers long-term chronic pain and may need to retain a Los Angeles whiplash lawyer to bring a claim.
+The injury attorneys at Sharifi Firm can help you seek compensation for whiplash caused by someone else’s negligence or wrongdoing.Pursuing Damages for Whiplash after an Accident

 Although it is usually the driver to the rear who is at fault in a rear-end collision, in some cases, the driver in the front who suffers whiplash may be partly at fault.
 California follows the rule of comparative negligence.
 Under this rule, the jury will consider both a defendant’s and a plaintiff’s negligence in connection with an accident.
 The jury will assign a percentage of fault to each party, and the plaintiff's total damages will be reduced by his or her percentage of fault.
 If, for example, the plaintiff was in the car in front, and the jury finds her 30% responsible for the accident, she could potentially recover 70% of her costs and losses from the defendant.

-At Sharifi Firm, PLC, our experienced Los Angeles injury attorneys can help victims seek damages for whiplash and other serious forms of harm.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation if you need a car accident attorney or guidance with any other type of personal injury claim.
+At Sharifi Firm, APC, our experienced Los Angeles attorneys can help victims seek damages for whiplash and other serious forms of harm.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation if you need a car accident attorney or guidance with any other type of personal injury claim.
 We also represent people in Rancho Cucamonga, Temecula, Riverside, and San Bernardino, among other Southern California cities.